AMBARAGONDA-RAHUL/MindVault-AI-Semantic-Knowledge-Retrieval-System/introduction.md

 # 🖥️ **Mega Project: Baremetal Kubernetes Cluster for Game Servers and DevOps Automation** 🎮

-Welcome to the **Baremetal Kubernetes Cluster for Game Servers and DevOps Automation** project! 🚀
+Welcome to the **Mega Project: Kubernetes Cluster for Game Servers and DevOps Automation** project! 🚀

 This project focuses on deploying a fully functional **baremetal Kubernetes cluster** optimized for hosting **Minecraft servers** and other containerized applications.
 Through this project, we integrate modern DevOps tools and practices, including **GitOps automation** via **GitLab CI/CD pipelines**, **security scanning** with **Trivy**, **performance monitoring** using **Prometheus and Grafana**, and **persistent storage management** with **Rook/Ceph**.